AlexxNica/incubator-openwhisk-performance/README.md

-# Performance tests for Apache OpenWhisk
+# Apache OpenWhisk - Performance Tests
 A few simple but efficient test suites for determining the maximum throughput and end-user latency of the Apache OpenWhisk system.

 ## Test setup